Gillian Bales Reg MBACP

-As a person-centred counsellor, I hold the belief that we all have the answers we seek within ourselves.
-At times though, it’s hard to trust our inner guidance whilst struggling with the issues and problems that are affecting us.
-For some, sharing worries with friends or family can be a valuable support however, talking therapies can offer the necessary time and space to talk things through in a more open way and at a deeper level, without feeling like a burden to others, without advice or judgement, helping you to view things differently and enabling you to gain insight into how to move forward.
+As a person-centred counsellor, I hold the belief that we all have within ourselves the answers we seek.
+However there are times – when struggling with problems and difficult life events – that it can be hard to see a way forward.
+Whilst sharing worries with friends or family may be a valuable support, talking therapies can offer the necessary time and space to talk things through in a more open way and at a deeper level, enabling you to view things differently, helping you to let go of the past and allowing you to move forward.

-I offer a calm, safe and confidential place to talk and explore your worries and thoughts.
-We will work together, focussing on whatever you bring to the sessions in order to help you make sense of your difficulties.
+I offer a safe, relaxed and confidential space to explore your worries and thoughts.
+We will work together, focusing on whatever you bring to the sessions in order to help you make sense of your difficulties.

 What to expect in your first session

-Sessions are 50 minutes in duration and are arranged for a mutually agreed regular time.
-There is no fixed number of counselling sessions – everybody is different – progress and the need for further sessions is reviewed on a regular basis.
+Sessions are 50 minutes in duration and arranged for a mutually agreed regular time.
+There is no fixed number of counselling sessions as we work at a pace and direction that suits you – change occurs as the therapeutic relationship develops, so it is worth considering that this may take time.
+Progress and the need for further sessions is reviewed on a regular basis.

 Training, qualifications & experience

-I am a fully qualified and registered counsellor.
+I am a fully qualified and BACP registered counsellor.